Making sure your child attends school

 Make an appointment to talk to their class or form teacher or dean.
 They will have some good ideas to help, and you’ll be able to work together to help your child before it turns into a truancy problem.
 They can also refer you on to other organisations if the problem is not related to school.

-If you have a really serious concern about a teacher or other staff member, or suspect your child is in danger you can contact the Ministry of Education, the New Zealand Teachers Council or the New Zealand Police directly.
+If you have a really serious concern about a teacher or other staff member, or suspect your child is in danger you can contact the Ministry of Education, the Education Council or the New Zealand Police directly.

 - expect them to go to school every day - don't accept excuses, or let them stay at home unless they are too sick to be at school